sunnymishra/blog/_posts/2020-04-10-how-to-study-for-software-engineering-interview.markdown

 Now you have solid 20 companies you have to target.
 Good! now let's move to the next step.

 ## Step 2: Know your goal well
 Now that you have a list of companies to target, you need to know them well.
-Here's what I did: I researched about the interview process of each of those 20 Product based companies.
+Here's what I did: I researched about the interview process of each of those 20 Product based it companies.
 After a few hours of Google search, the Interview patterns started emerging as follows.

 ### Best Product Based company interview process:
 *FAANG companies, Uber, LinkedIn, Tower research, Twitter, etc in this category*